wso2/docs-is/en/asgardeo/docs/guides/authentication/mfa/add-duo-login.md

 4. Save the **Client ID**, **Client secret**, and **API hostname**, as you will need these later.

 ## Add Duo as a Connection in Asgardeo

+Next, you'll need to integrate Duo with Asgardeo by adding it as an connection in Asgardeo console.

 1. Log in to the [Asgardeo Console](https://console.asgardeo.io/) as an adminstrator.
 2. Navigate to **Connections** from the left-hand panel